HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/program/README.md

-                    {title:'Insufficient memory: a practical problem associated with the genomic relationship matrix and estimation of GxE effects for grain yield across multiple years and sites',author:'Wallace Cowling'}, {title:'Integration of environmental predictors and genomic selection into a pipeline for global potato variety recommendation',author:'Marco Peixoto'}, {title:'Breed-E-Omics European project: Genomics and genetics approaches of Spelt (Triticum spelta) for a sustainable agriculture facing global warming',author:'Eduardo Munaiz'}, ])">
+                    {title:'Insufficient memory: a practical problem associated with the genomic relationship matrix and estimation of GxE effects for grain yield across multiple years and sites',author:'Wallace Cowling'}, {title:'Integration of environmental predictors and genomic selection into a pipeline for global potato variety recommendation',author:'Marco Peixoto'}, {title:'Breed-E-Omics European project: Genomics and genetics approaches of Spelt (Triticum spelta) for a sustainable agriculture facing global warming',author:'Eduardo Munaiz'}, {title:'Computer-vision applications in barley and wheat breeding: drone and rhizotron phenotyping',author:'Giulia Moscatelli'}, ])">
                 <div class="poster_item">Farewell Reception & Poster Session 2</div>
               </div>